 - provide customers with clear information to make informed choices about their electricity use and DER investment, and ensure that customers remain protected as new business models emerge.

-One year on, the DER Roadmap Progress Report has been released by the the Energy Transformation Taskforce, showing implementation of the DER Roadmap is on track, achieving several highlights including:
+Two years on from the original release of the DER Roadmap, the DER Roadmap Progress Report has been released by the Minister for Energy.
+Implementation of the DER Roadmap is on track, achieving several milestones throughout 2021-22, including: